Une Bastholm: Political career

 Returning to Trondheim after her graduation in 2010, Bastholm worked for groups such as Framtiden i våre hender (The Future in our hands), Dyrevernalliansen (The Norwegian Animal Protection Alliance), and Naturvernforbundet (Friends of the Earth Norway).
 She also helped her mum and sister open a sustainable, non-profit, family-run grocery store named Etikken.

 The Green Party

-Despite briefly experimenting with Arbeiderpartiet (Norway's Labour Party) in her youth, Bastholm had not felt at home in the party.
+While briefly experimenting with Arbeiderpartiet (Norway's Labour Party) in her youth, Bastholm had not felt at home in the party.
 She had studied green politics as part of her master's thesis and soon became drawn to the green party in Norway, Miljøpartiet De Grønne (MDG).
 Bastholm joined in 2010, becoming a member of their central board in 2012, before moving to Oslo and becoming MDG's local leader for the county.
 In 2013, she became a deputy representative at Stortinget where she worked under MDG's only member of parliament at the time, Rasmus Hansson.